 What can smart speakers do?

 With the exception of Amazon’s Echo, smart speakers are powered by the same digital assistants used with smartphones.
 Siri comes from the iPhone, Google Assistant comes from Android phones, and Cortana from Microsoft’s now-dead Windows Phone platform (Cortana has since found a home in Windows 10).
-Alexa was created exclusively for the Amazon Echo, but can now be found in a host of other devices, ranging from the Ecobee4 smart thermostat to the Logitech ZeroTouch phone dock.
+Alexa was created exclusively for the Amazon Echo, but can now be found in a host of other devices, ranging from the Ecobee Smart Thermostat to the Leviton Decora Smart Voice Dimmer.

 At its most basic, a digital assistant is cloud-based software that understands natural language voice commands, performing tasks and fetching information for you.
 In the real world, digital assistants aren’t quite as sophisticated as that.
 While you don’t need to talk like a robot—e.g., “Alexa, set timer, 20 minutes”—they do get confused easily, and you’ll hear a fair amount of responses such as “Sorry, I don’t know that one” (that’s an Alexa phrase, incidentally) when you trip them up.
 The cool thing is that the algorithms powering digital assistants can learn over time and become better at predicting what you need.